1coderookie/KobraGoNeoInsights/docs/tools.md

 ## Lube
 This isn't actually a tool, but it's definitely something you need: lube.
-Don't use WD-40 for lubrification, use a proper lube which doesn't harm any plastic or elastic (POM) parts.
+Don't use WD-40 for lubrication, use a proper lube which doesn't harm any plastic or elastic (POM) parts.
 I personally use and can recommend "Super Lube".

 ![Super Lube](assets/images/tools_SuperLube_web.jpg)